nuno-agostinho/psichomics/index.md

 * [Command-line interface](http://rpubs.com/nuno-agostinho/psichomics-cli-tutorial)

 Other tutorials coming soon:
 * Developers and other contributors

 ## Data Input

 ### Download TCGA Data
-You can download data from [The Cancer Genome Atlas (TCGA)][1] using this package.
+psichomics allows to download data from the [TCGA][1] inside the app.
 Simply choose the cohort of interest, date of the sample, type of interest and so on.

+### Load GTEx Data
+To load GTEx data, first download it from the [GTEx Portal][13].
+Clinical data, sample information and junction quantification from GTEx are supported.

 ### Load User Files
-To load your own files, simply choose the folder where the data is located.
-PSIchomics will try to process all the data contained in the given folder and sub-folders to search for files that can be loaded.
+To load your own files, simply choose the folder where the data is located. psichomics will try to process all the data contained in the given folder and sub-folders to search for files that can be loaded.

 ## Splicing Quantification